Or, “I Have No Horse in This Race.”

 And thus this year’s Festival ends, but not before next year’s is already scheduled, 14-15 March 2015.
 And if you ever doubted the diversity of wildlife in the Sonoran Desert, next year’s Festival (the seventh) will finally feature a Mammal (WOOT!) as its mascot — and what else but a

-This entry was posted on Tuesday, March 18th, 2014 at 12:08 PM and is filed under Uncategorized.
+This entry was posted on Tuesday, March 18th, 2014 at 12:08 PM and is filed under Most maryWorthy.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.